trackmania-rl/tmrl/readme/competition.md

 The [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) will help you quickly set up a custom RL training pipeline for the `Full` TrackMania Gym environment.

 ## Submit an entry:
-An entry to the competition is a python script providing a working implementation of the [ActorModule](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/actor.py) interface (plus optional data files).
+An entry to the competition comprises:
+- a python script providing a working implementation of the [ActorModule](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/actor.py) interface,
+- the `config.json` file you used for the environment config (please remove all personal information),
+- optional **human-readable** data files (typically a `json` file).
+- a name for your team, and all the supporting information you wish to provide (description, video, repo...)

-At the moment, you can create a discussion in the [discussions](https://github.com/trackmania-rl/tmrl/discussions) section to submit your entry.
+Please create a dedicated discussion in the [discussions](https://github.com/trackmania-rl/tmrl/discussions) section to submit your entry, and attach your files to the first post.

-:warning: Importantly, note that, for everyone's safety, **we do not accept derivatives of pickle files** (which is typically what you get when using the serializers provided by deep learning frameworks).
+:warning: Importantly, note that, for everyone's safety, **we do not accept derivatives of pickle data files** (which is typically what you get when using the serializers provided by deep learning frameworks).
 Instead, we do accept `json` files.
 In practice, this means you probably need to code your own deserializer as part of your `ActorModule.load` implementation.
 See the [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) for an example of how to do so with PyTorch.

 ## Questions, suggestions:
 Questions and suggestions to improve the competition are welcome!
-Feel free to use [discussions](https://github.com/trackmania-rl/tmrl/discussions) for this purpose.
+Feel free to use the [discussions](https://github.com/trackmania-rl/tmrl/discussions) section for this purpose.

 ## Join the organization team: